The Intent, implementation and Impact of our Curriculum – Mathematics

 - Mental arithmetic and strategies to deal with different types of questions in a simplistic way

-- Use of Power Maths, White Rose and NECTM resources across the school.
+- Use of Mastery of Number, White Rose and NECTM resources across the school.

 - Spiral curriculum to embed, recall and reinforce knowledge to the long-term memory